www.LinuxHowtos.org

 - .Perl other_than_start

-Ending Perl Mode with Storage
+Ending Perl mode with storage

 - by creating a groff command .ds

-- groff number register
+- groff register

 -